 Assistant Professor Glenn Walberg, JD, LLM

 Dr. Walberg obtained his Master of Laws (LL.M.) in Taxation from the Georgetown University Law Center after obtaining his JD from the College of William and Mary School of Law.
-Before joining the University of Vermont School of Business Administration, he taught courses about federal tax accounting for individuals and business entities at the University of North Carolina at Wilmington.
+Before joining the University of Vermont Grossman School of Business, he taught courses about federal tax accounting for individuals and business entities at the University of North Carolina at Wilmington.
 He previously worked as a senior manager in the national tax department of a Big Four accounting firm.
 He has published in the Florida Tax Review, Tax Notes, Tax Adviser, The Tax Lawyer, and others.
 His research interests include accounting method and capitalization issues.

 Lecturer Julia C Walberg, MS, CCC-SLP